jessnguyen28/Collaborative-Business-Processes/README.md

 # The Negative Impacts of Social Media on Adolescents' Mental Health Project**
 **UTS Subject: Collaborative Business Processes**

-Project by Jessica Nguyen and 4 students
+Project by Jessica Nguyen and 5 peers

 Note: Full names and other sensitive data of peers I have worked with have been redacted for confidentiality purposes